Battle of Chuenpi

-The First Battle of Chuenpi (穿鼻之戰) was a naval engagement fought between British and Chinese ships at the entrance of the Humen strait (Bogue), Guangdong province, China, on 3 November 1839 during the First Opium War.
+The First Battle of Chuenpi (穿鼻之戰) was a relatively minor naval engagement fought between British and Chinese ships at the entrance of the Humen strait (Bogue), Guangdong province, China, on 3 November 1839 near the beginning of the First Opium War.
 The battle began when the British frigates HMS Hyacinth and HMS Volage opened fire on Chinese ships they perceived as being hostile.

+It is named after Chuenpi island (also known as Chuanbi), one of two islands in Humen.

 Background

 For foreign ships to be allowed to dock in Canton (Guangzhou) for trade, Chinese authorities required a signed bond agreeing not to trade opium.
 Captain Charles Elliot, Chief Superintendent of British Trade in China, ordered British ships not to sign the bond because if opium was found, the cargo would be confiscated and the perpetrators executed.
 This in turn interfered with the trade of British merchantmen in China.
 In October 1839 a cargo ship, the Thomas Coutts, under the command of captain Warner arrived in Canton from Singapore.
 The ship carried cotton from Bombay, and, since the captain was not trading opium, he defied Elliot's request and signed the Chinese bond.
 He held a legal view that Elliot's ban on the signing was not valid under English law.

 Before Warner left China, Imperial Commissioner Lin Zexu gave him a letter addressed to Queen Victoria in which he disapproved the use of opium and requested the opium trade to stop.
 After arriving in London, he handed the letter to a co-owner of the Thomas Coutts, who asked for an appointment with Foreign Secretary Lord Palmerston.
 After Palmerston's office refused to see him, Warner forwarded the letter to The Times, which published it.
 Viewing Warner's defiance as a threat to his authority, Elliot ordered HMS Hyacinth and HMS Volage to be positioned 1 mi south of the Chuenpi battery on 27 October to blockade any other British ships bound for Canton.